syncfusion-content/winui-docs/winui/DataGrid/Export-To-Excel.md

     {
         using (IRandomAccessStream zipStream = await stFile.OpenAsync(FileAccessMode.ReadWrite))
         {
-            //Write compressed data from memory to file using (Stream outstream = zipStream.AsStreamForWrite())
+            //Write the compressed data from the memory to the file using (Stream outstream = zipStream.AsStreamForWrite())
             {
                 byte[] buffer = stream.ToArray();